natgo/wt-wiki-scraper/wikitext-transpiled/ground/LAV-AD.md

 '''Cons:'''

-* Stinger SAMs only have a maximum overload of 10G and have difficulty overcoming even basic defensive manoeuvres
+* Stinger SAMs only have a maximum overload of 13G and have difficulty overcoming most defensive manoeuvres
 * Long reload for the 25 mm gun
 * Bringing the Hydra rocket pod reduces the number of available Stingers and gives them a lengthy reload time after 4 have been launched
 * Penetrable by heavy machine gun fire and prone to overpressure damage